Langan84/bank_tech_test/README.md

 # **bank_tech_test**

-This is tech tech test for Makers Academy.
+This is a tech tech test for Makers Academy.

 ## **Requirements**
 You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)